antonfirsov/docs/2020/05-May/maui-announcement/introducing-dotnet-maui.md

 ## Transitioning from Xamarin.Forms to .NET MAUI

 Xamarin.Forms developers will hit the ground running with new projects in .NET MAUI, using all the same controls and APIs they have grown to know and love.
-As we get closer to the MAUI launch, we will investigate ways to smooth the transition for apps that should migration from Xamarin.Forms to MAUI and .NET 6.
+As we get closer to the MAUI launch, In order to help developers make a smooth transition of existing apps to .NET MAUI we intend to provide try-convert support and migration guides similar to what we have today for migrating to .NET Core.

 ### The .NET MAUI Timeline